It is uncommon for bacterial vaginosis (BV) to cause bleeding, but it is possible to experience some spotting.

 You can find out if you have BV by taking an at-home test, or seeing your doctor, who will test the pH levels of your vaginal discharge.

 A small amount of spotting between periods, or leading up to your period, is normal.
 Usually light spotting here and there is not a huge cause for concern, or a sign of other issues.

 It is relatively uncommon for bacterial vaginosis to cause bleeding, but it is possible.
 You may notice a small amount of spotting when experiencing BV.
 However, if you are spotting more regularly, or are experiencing heavier bleeding, you will want to speak to your doctor.

 Unlike thrush, also known as yeast infections, bacterial vaginosis does not cause sores to form on its own.
 Sexually transmitted infections, such as genital herpes or syphilis, may also be responsible for developing sores.

 Since BV can cause a certain level of discomfort and itching, though, it can be possible to cause small cuts from scratching.
-If you are experiencing itching from BV, be sure to wear cotton underwear, which allows your vagina to breathe and helps to reduce that itchy feeling.
+If you are experiencing itching from BV, be sure to wear cotton underwear, which allows your genitals to breathe and helps to reduce that itchy feeling.

 Bacterial vaginosis does not cause heavy bleeding, but it is often more present and noticeable when you are on your period.